Ruinsara Tal & Bali Pass Trek:

 c) A windproof with hood as the outer layer.

 Access to Bali Pass trek base (Sankri):

-We will arrange a pickup from Dehradun railway station to Sankri and back.
+We will arrange a pickup from Dehradun railway station to Sankri and back to Dehradun.
 This will be shared by the team members on actual basis and paid directly to the driver.
-You pay directly to the driver/owner.
-The fare is Rs 5500 for a Tata Sumo/Mahindra Maxx one way.
+The fare is ₹ 5500 for a Tata Sumo/Mahindra Maxx one way.
 This can accommodate 6 to 8 people.
-A Tempo Traveller charges Rs 9000 (12-13 seat) one way.
+A Tempo Traveller charges ₹ 9000 (12-13 seat) one way.
 This is NOT included in TREK FEE.

 To reach the trek base Sankri independently/public transportation check the details in GETTING THERE TAB.

 Download the list of things to carry in Bali Pass trek